All Episodes

 It's that simple.

-Then the owner of the restaurant came along and said, No, no, no, no.
+Then the owner of the restaurant came along and said, no, no, no, no.

-These these are these are perfectly healthy ribs.
+These are perfectly healthy ribs.

-That's what the chef at the Vale restaurant is claiming.
+It's what the chef at the Vale restaurant is claiming.

 We all know that.